Table of Contents

-Data Scientists or Data Analysts are professionals with an aptitude for mathematics and statistical analysis with a job role involving collecting and analysing large amounts of data to identify business trends, opportunities and threats.
-Often holding a degree in computer and software technology, Data scientists are employed in organisations that use data to drive business.
+Data Scientists or Data Analysts are professionals with an aptitude for mathematics and statistical analysis who collect and interpret large amounts of data in order to identify business trends, opportunities and threats.
+Often holding a degree in computer technology, Data scientists are employed in organisations that use data to drive business.

 According to payscale.com, data scientists enjoy an annual income of at least USD 60,000 and above and the role is expected experience an average annual growth of 9% each year (BLS, 2018).
 Some of the big companies hiring data scientists include Facebook, Apple, IBM and Paypal while small and medium sized companies are also actively seeking data scientists to fill the required roles (Poojary, 2019).